zbm-dev/zfsbootmenu/docs/guides/almalinux/_include/zfs-config.rst

 .. note::

-  Ignore any messages about "findmnt".
+  Ignore any messages about "findmnt" or "syslog".